moritzheiber/crowbar/README.md

 [okta-aws](https://github.com/RedVentures/okta-aws), but in go.
 This program authenticates with Okta and then assumes role twice in Amazon.

+## Installation

+Grab a binary for your OS from the [latest release](https://github.com/hopkinsth/oktad/releases/latest), and put it somewhere in your PATH.
+Only supports Linux and OSX for now!

 ## Setup

 First, create an `~/.okta-aws/config` file with your Ookta base URL and app URL, like below: